 One of the most iconic bridges in the United States has a bigger brother that is just a tad bit older as well, even though less famous worldwide.

-Let’s take a closer look at some of the most fun and interesting facts about the Bay Bridge, one of the most amazing attractions in San Francisco!
+Let’s take a closer look at some of the most fun and interesting facts about the Bay Bridge, one of the most amazing bridges in California!

 1. It connects Downtown San Francisco with another major city